Bricktech2000/Website/website/public/Spider-Robot/Version-3-1/index.md

 > Just feed the motors constant voltage!

-And, as it turns out, this is exactly what a [voltage regulator](https://en.wikipedia.org/wiki/Voltage_regulator) is ment to achieve.
+And, as it turns out, this is exactly what a [voltage regulator](https://en.wikipedia.org/wiki/Voltage_regulator) is meant to achieve.

 ## The New Version